sochalewski/EasyCodable/README.md

 This can be solved by custom `init(from:)` of the `Decodable` protocol, but that's a lot of boilerplate, especially when you have dozens of enums in your models.

-This is where CodableNilOnFail comes in!
+This is where EasyCodable comes in!

 ## Usage

-Just add the `@NilOnFail` property wrapper to your optional `RawRepresentable` properties.
+Just add the `@EasyNil` property wrapper to your optional `RawRepresentable` properties.

 ```swift
 struct Car: Codable, Equatable {